 I always enjoy trying to trace old photos of the valley before the twin reservoirs completely changed the landscape.
 Mike recently sent me the above photo which he found on the ‘Buxton of Yesteryear’ Facebook page.

 Mike initially thought it looked like a section of the Cromford & High Peak Railway line as it headed towards Burbage tunnel after coming up the Bunsal Incline.
 The built up embankment does look very similar to those on this section of the disused track.
-But we wondered whether it might be a bridge rather than a tunnel entrance.
+But we wondered whether it might be a bridge rather than the tunnel entrance.